Apostolic succession: Views concerning other churches

 In 1922 the Eastern Orthodox Ecumenical Patriarch of Constantinople recognised Anglican orders as valid, holding that they carry "the same validity as the Roman, Old Catholic and Armenian churches possess".
-In the encyclical "From the Oecumenical Patriarch to the Presidents of the Particular Eastern Orthodox churches", Meletius IV of Constantinople, the Ecumenical Patriarch, wrote: "That the Orthodox theologians who have scientifically examined the question have almost unanimously come to the same conclusions and have declared themselves as accepting the validity of Anglican Orders."
+In the encyclical "From the Oecumenical Patriarch to the Presidents of the Particular Eastern Orthodox churches", Meletius IV of Constantinople, the Ecumenical Patriarch of Constantinople, wrote: "That the Orthodox theologians who have scientifically examined the question have almost unanimously come to the same conclusions and have declared themselves as accepting the validity of Anglican Orders".
 Following this declaration, in 1923, the Greek Orthodox Patriarchate of Jerusalem, as well as the Greek Orthodox Church of Cyprus agreed by "provisionally acceding that Anglican priests should not be re-ordained if they became Orthodox"; in 1936, the Romanian Orthodox Church "endorsed Anglican Orders".

 Succeeding judgements have been more conflicting.
 The Eastern Orthodox churches require a totality of common teaching to recognise orders and in this broader view find ambiguities in Anglican teaching and practice problematic.
 Accordingly, in some parts of the Eastern Orthodox Church, Anglican clergy who convert to Orthodoxy are reordained, rather than vested.

-Other Eastern Orthodox groups claim apostolic succession, but these churches are not recognized as "canonical" by the main communion; and thus their claim is often disputed though each autocephalous Eastern Orthodox body determines the validity of another.
-The Ecumenical Patriarchate of Constantinople denies the apostolic succession of the Old Calendarists.
-The ordination of Miraš Dedeić of the Montenegrin Orthodox Church by the Bulgarian Orthodox Church – Alternative synod is not recognized by the mainline Serbian Church.
-The Abkhazian Orthodox Church reportedly only has an "interim bishop" as it lacks apostolic succession because of its isolation.
+There are some Eastern Orthodox churches whose the autocephaly is disputed as they are seen as not "canonical" by the main communion and neither are the bishops not recognized; and thus their claim is often disputed though each autocephalous Eastern Orthodox body determines the validity of another.
+The ordination of Miraš Dedeić of the Montenegrin Orthodox Church by the Bulgarian Orthodox Church – Alternative Synod is not recognized by the mainline Serbian Church.
+The Abkhazian Orthodox Church reportedly only has an "interim bishop" as it lacks historic apostolic succession under the mainstream understanding, because of its isolation.

+Archbishop Aftimios Ofiesh of the American Orthodox Catholic Church, at the 1921 pan-Orthodox gathering of bishops; he was the chief consecrator of Joseph Zuk.

-There are, however, also historic instances of canonically disputed or canonically-unrecognized clergy being recognized and/or received into the Eastern Orthodox churches without need for conditional ordination (e.g., Joseph Zuk of the Ukrainian Orthodox Church of the USA, Alexander Turner of the Antiochian Western Rite Vicariate, and Christopher Contogeorge of the Greek Orthodox Archdiocese of America, and Greek Orthodox Patriarchate of Alexandria; who were members of the briefly mainstream American Orthodox Catholic Church).
+There are, however, also historic instances of canonically disputed; defrocked and excommunicated; or canonically unrecognized clergy being recognized and/or received into the Eastern Orthodox churches without need for conditional ordination (e.g., Joseph Zuk of the Ukrainian Orthodox Church of the USA, Alexander Turner of the Antiochian Western Rite Vicariate, and Christopher Contogeorge of the Greek Orthodox Archdiocese of America, and Greek Orthodox Patriarchate of Alexandria; who were members of the American Orthodox Catholic Church).

+In the 21st century, examples have included Philaret Denysenko and Epiphanius of the Kyiv Patriarchate; and prelates from the Ukrainian Autocephalous Orthodox Church being reinstated and recognized as canonical bishops by the Ecumenical Patriarchate.
+These exceptions have been considered analogous to an unofficial, universal recognition of sacramental character by the Ecumenical Patriarchate of Constantinople.

 Oriental Orthodox Churches

-The Armenian Apostolic Church, which is one of the Oriental Orthodox churches, recognises Catholic episcopal consecrations without qualification.
+The Oriental Orthodox Churches uphold apostolic succession and the historical episcopate, and they also believe in sacramental character.
+The Armenian Apostolic Church, for example, recognises Catholic episcopal consecrations without qualification.
+In Oriental Orthodoxy Unveiled, a Coptic Orthodox theologian stated that the Oriental Orthodox Churches recognise baptisms, confirmations and ordinations from the Catholic and Eastern Orthodox churches.